 This growing season, instead of reaching for a bottle of pesticide, pick the caterpillars off your tomato plants and let that weed in the back corner of your yard live another day.

 ABOUT EXTENSION: Illinois Extension leads public outreach for the University of Illinois by translating research into action plans that allow Illinois families, businesses, and communities to solve problems, make informed decisions, and adapt to changes and opportunities.

 PHOTO ACCESS: The graphic in this article is available to download for media use.
-Credit to Illinois-Indiana Sea Grant.
+Credit: Adapted from Pennsylvania State University.
+Source: Illinois-Indiana Sea Grant.